Maurice Green (virologist): Career

 Green's research in the 1960s and early 1970s was highly regarded because of the insights it provided into the role of viruses in cancer.
-It is thus notable that in December 1971, Green was invited by U.S. President Richard Nixon to attend the signing of the National Cancer Act of 1971 at the White House, an event that is generally viewed as the beginning of the ‘War on Cancer.’
-At that bill signing, he was given one of the pens used by President Nixon to sign the legislation.

-Educational and professional honors given to Green have included: (1) multiple honorary societies (Phi Beta Kappa, Sigma Xi, Gamma Alpha, Phi Lambda Upsilon, and Phi Kappa Phi); (2) an NIH lifetime Research Career Award (1969–present); (3) the NIH R.E.
-Dyer Lectureship Award (1972); (4) the 1976 University of Chicago Howard Taylor Ricketts Award (1976) (5) Burroughs-Wellcome Fellow (1986–1987); (6) the 1990 American Cancer Society John Krey III Memorial Award; (7) the 2002 American Cancer Society (Heartland Division) Spirit of Health Award; and (8) the 2002 Academy of Science of St. Louis Peter H. Raven Lifetime Award and Fellow.
+Green received an NIH lifetime Research Career Award (1969–present), the NIH R.E.
+Dyer Lectureship Award (1972), and the 1976 University of Chicago Howard Taylor Ricketts Award.
+He was a Burroughs-Wellcome Fellow (1986–1987) and received the 1990 American Cancer Society John Krey III Memorial Award, The 2002 American Cancer Society (Heartland Division) Spirit of Health Award and the 2002 Academy of Science of St. Louis Peter H. Raven Lifetime Award and Fellow.